Coronavirus Suddenly Upends Campaign Themes for Both Parties

 “In times like this, we must work together,” Collins, who faces a competitive November reelection in a state that prizes independence, tells the camera.

 Priorities USA, the largest outside Democratic political organization, planned to start ads Tuesday in election battlegrounds Florida, Michigan, Pennsylvania and Wisconsin.
-The spot plays Trump's own words, including, “We have it totally under control,” as a bar graph displays the skyrocketing number of coronavirus cases.

-The spot ends as “AMERICA NEEDS A LEADER WE CAN TRUST" is displayed against a black background.
+The spot contrasts the skyrocketing number of coronavirus cases with Trump's own words, including, “We have it totally under control,” and ends with the words, “AMERICA NEEDS A LEADER WE CAN TRUST" displayed against a black background.

 GOP operatives say Republican candidates must emphasize rallying behind the effort to battle the twin crises.